 In 2018, a new law massively changed the cannabis industry.
 The Farm Bill adopted regulations allowing for industrial hemp cultivation, processing, and sale in the US.
 So what did this mean exactly?
 Well, not only did high CBD hemp products flood the market, but now, manufacturers had leeway to explore other cannabinoids.
 Soon Delta-8 THC was having its moment in the limelight, but now, THC-O is making waves.
+First for its potent effects, and now for its legal status update.
+Read on for more info.

 What is THC-O?